What is Vulnerability Management? It’s processes and best practices

 Risk-based Vulnerability Management

 Risk-based vulnerability management is one of the most popular vulnerability management strategies.
-This strategy prioritizes vulnerabilities depending on the level of risk they may pose to an organization’s network and digital assets.
-Following are three main factors that help identify the prioritization of the vulnerabilities based on risk.
+It depends on the level of risk it may pose to an organization’s network and digital assets.

-The Need for Risk-based Vulnerability Management
+The Need for Risk-Based Vulnerability Management

-Three Important Rules to Follow in Risk-based Vulnerability Management
+Three Important Rules to Follow in Risk-Based Vulnerability Management

-1. Vulnerability Scanning
+- Vulnerability Scanning

 Remediation is the key, as regular alerts are generated for continuous scanning.
+The alerts enable the remediation or fixing of the vulnerability faster. - Prioritization

 Different Businesses with Common Vulnerabilities